kha7iq/kc-ssh-pam/README.md

   For the program to function properly, it needs to locate a configuration file called `config.toml`.

   The program will search for this file in the follwoing order..
-  1. If a configuration path is specified using the `-c`` flag, it will override any other defined options.
+  1. If a config path is specified using the `-c` flag, it will override any other defined options.
-  2. Verify the existence of the KC_SSH_CONFIG variable; if it's defined, use the config location specified within it.
+  2. Verify the existence of the KC_SSH_CONFIG variable; if it's defined, use the location specified within it.
   3. The working directory where the program is being executed from.
-  4. Default install location `/opt/kc-ssh-pam/config.toml`
+  4. Default install location `/opt/kc-ssh-pam/`
-  5. `$HOME/.config/config.toml`
+  5. `$HOME/.config/`

 `config.toml`